LegalPhysics/Research/LinaKaisey/HarvardLivingLaw.Project.Proposals.md

 * length of sentences, complexity of words.
 Sophistication of language and aggressiveness of tone.
 * key: women were spending more time at bars because they cared about their social lives.
 * To read: Arek's paper
-* Getting student course selections: show clusters based on which people take which classes
+* Getting student course selections: show clusters based on which people take which classes.
+Could result in course recommendations.